The Flower Hour #32: Going to the Dog-Woods

 dogwood blossoms

-Also linking to Dawn’s Spring Festival and Pepper’s One Step at A Time.
+Also linking to Dawn’s Spring Festival, Floral Friday, and Pepper’s One Step at A Time.

 New to The Flower Hour photo challenge?
 Please check out my page for more information!
 I encourage “double-dipping” with other blog challenges if you do not want to create a separate post.